 Each Unit is comprised of one common share in the capital of the Company (a "Common Share") and one Common Share purchase warrant (a "Warrant").
 Each Warrant entitles the holder to purchase one Common Share at an exercise price of \$0.38, for a period of 42 months following the closing of the First Offering.
 In the event that the volume weighted average trading price of the Common Shares exceeds \$0.89 for 10 consecutive trading days, the Company may, upon providing written notice to the holders of the Warrants, accelerate the expiry date of the Warrants to the date that is 30 days following the date of such written notice.
-The Warrants will be listed for trading on the facilities of the Canadian Securities Exchange (the "CSE") under the symbol TRIP.WRT3.
-The Company received approval from the CSE to list the Warrants which have commenced trading.
+The Warrants are listed for trading on the facilities of the Canadian Securities Exchange (the "CSE") under the symbol TRIP.WRT3.

-In consideration for its services in connection with the First Offering, the Company paid to the Underwriter a cash fee equal to \$677,934 and issued to the Underwriter 2,661,762 compensation options (the "Compensation Options").
+In consideration for its services in connection with the First Offering, the Company paid to the Underwriter a cash fee equal to \$819,675 and issued to the Underwriter 2,661,762 compensation options (the "Compensation Options").
 Each Compensation Option may be exercised to acquire one Unit at \$0.255 for a period of 42 months following the closing of the First Offering.
 Each Unit underlying the Compensation Options have the same terms as those issued under the First Offering.

-On February 24 2021, The Company closed a bought deal short form prospectus offering, including the exercise in full of the underwriter's over-allotment option (the "Second Offering").
+On February 24, 2021, the Company closed a bought deal short form prospectus offering, including the exercise in full of the underwriter's over-allotment option (the "Second Offering").
 In connection with the Second Offering, the Company issued 26,450,000 Units at a price of \$0.44 per Unit, for aggregate gross proceeds of \$11,638,000.

 Each Unit is comprised of one Common Share and one Warrant.
 Each Warrant entitles the holder to purchase one Common Share at an exercise price of \$0.70, for a period of 36 months following the closing of the Second Offering.
 In the event that the volume weighted average trading price of the Common Shares exceeds \$1.52 for 10 consecutive trading days, the Company may, upon providing written notice to the holders of the Warrants, accelerate the expiry date of the Warrants to the date that is 30 days following the date of such written notice.
-The Warrants will be listed for trading on the facilities of the CSE under the symbol TRIP.WRT.A.
-The Company received approval from the CSE to list the Warrants which have commenced trading.
+On February 23, 2021, the Warrants were listed for trading on the facilities of the CSE under the symbol TRIP.WRT.A.

-In consideration for its services in connection with the Second Offering, the Company paid to the Underwriter a cash fee equal to \$794,070 and issued to the Underwriter 1,804,705 Compensation Options.
+In consideration for its services in connection with the Second Offering, the Company paid to the Underwriter a cash fee equal to \$1,251,287 and issued to the Underwriter 1,804,705 Compensation Options.
 Each Compensation Option may be exercised to acquire one Unit at \$0.44 for a period of 36 months following the closing of the Second Offering.
 Each Unit underlying the Compensation Options have the same terms as those issued under the Second Offering.

-During the nine months ended December 31, 2020, 28,659,174 warrants were exercised for proceeds of \$7,553,490.
+During the year ended March 31, 2021, 38,350,282 warrants were exercised for proceeds of \$7,730,234.

-Business of Red Light Holland Corp (following completion of the Transaction)
+Business of Red Light Holland Corp

 The Company is an Ontario-based corporation engaged in the production, growth and sale (through existing operators of Smart Shops (as hereinafter defined) and an advanced e-commerce platform) of a premium brand of psilocybin truffles (commonly known as magic truffles) ("truffles") to the legal, recreational market within the Netherlands, in compliance with all applicable laws.

-The Company's operations are based exclusively within the Netherlands, where the Company is currently engaged in the sale and distribution of the Psilocybe Galindoi strain of truffles under a single brand, "iMicrodose."
+The Company's Netherlands operations are currently engaged in the sale and distribution of the Psilocybe Galindoi strain of truffles under a single brand, "iMicrodose."